From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 Voltzberg is one of the many mountains that South America encompasses as well as the highlights of Suriname.
 Located in the Sipaliwini District, the Voltzberg is part of the Emma Range.
 Moreover, it forms a nature reserve along with the Raleigh Falls that sits nearby.

 Uruguay is the smallest Spanish-speaking country in South America.
 It literally translates into “river of painted birds,” and it comes from the renowned Uruguay River that borders Argentina.
-There are several landmarks and tourists attractions that you can visit and enjoy in Uruguay.
+There are several landmarks and tourist attractions that you can visit and enjoy in Uruguay.

 Casapueblo is a fascinating white building that rests at Punta Ballena.
-This magnificent construction belongs to Carlos Páez Vilaró, an Uruguayan artists who used it as a workshop and his summer home.
+This magnificent construction belongs to Carlos Páez Vilaró, an Uruguayan artist who used it as a workshop and his summer home.
 The building also encompasses an art gallery, a museum, and a cafeteria, offering a full-board trip within the same walls.
 It also hosts a hotel in which you can stay.

 One of the highlights of Uruguay is the sculpture of La Mano, also known as The Fingers of Punta del Esta.
-This huge depiction of human fingers rising from the sands have been attracting many visitors for years.
-You can snap a few pictures besides this creative statue then explore the surrounding region where the Playa Brava lies nearby.
+This huge depiction of human fingers rising from the sands has been attracting many visitors for years.
+You can snap a few pictures besides this creative statue and then explore the surrounding region where the Playa Brava lies nearby.

 Santa Teresa National Park is a significant national park in Uruguay that the National Army operates.
-Located in the Atlantic coast southeast of Route 9, it is a seaside area that encompasses a lush forest.
+Located on the Atlantic coast southeast of Route 9, it is a seaside area that encompasses a lush forest.
 It’s a wonderful site for camping and surfing, allowing you to explore the Uruguayan shore.
 This area creates a fascinating balance between tourism and nature.

-Venezuela is home to the highest waterfalls, not only in South America, but in the whole world, the Angel Falls.
+Venezuela is home to the highest waterfalls, not only in South America but in the whole world, the Angel Falls.
 It also embraces the largest lake in South America.
 Venezuela offers its tourists a huge diversity of nature, mountains capped with snow, and delightful jungles.
 It is a combination that you can’t say no to.

-Since the Angel Falls is the highest waterfalls in South America, it makes sense that you make it on top of your list.
+Since Angel Falls is the highest waterfalls in South America, it makes sense that you make it on top of your list.
 This waterfall cascades from the top of the Auyán-tepui mountain in the Canaima National Park.
 It makes for a perfect hiking spot for adventure gurus who like to indulge in scenic landscapes along.

-Venezuela is home to several national parks, including the Canaima National Park where the Angel Falls is located.
-There are also Morrocoy National Park on the Caribbean coast where coral reefs, plentiful fish and dolphins, and sea turtles are featured.
+Venezuela is home to several national parks, including the Canaima National Park where Angel Falls is located.
+There is also Morrocoy National Park on the Caribbean coast where coral reefs, plentiful fish and dolphins, and sea turtles are featured.
 El Ávila National Park is another muse that protects the forested mountains of Caracas.